 Cook the blueberries

 - Combine frozen blueberries, sugar, cornstarch, and water in a saucepan and bring to a boil.
-Reduce heat and simmer for about 5 minutes, cook until thick stirring frequently.3 tbsp cornstarch, 2 ounce cold water, 6 ounce granulated sugar
+Reduce heat and simmer for about 5 minutes, cook until thick stirring frequently.3 tbsp cornstarch, 2 ounce cold water, 6 ounce sugar

 Make the dough

-- Place flour, oats, brown sugar into a mixing bowl.
+- Place flour, oats, and brown sugar into a mixing bowl.
 Blend until combined.
-Cut chilled butter into small pieces, add to flour, add vanilla extract and mix until mixture resembles a coarse consistency.
-Add oil and apple sauce and blend for about 5 minutes to a crumble.1 pound whole wheat flour, 12 ounce old fashioned oatmeal, 12 ounce light brown sugar, 10 ounce butter, 1 tsp vanilla extract, 4 ounce apple sauce, unsweetened, 4 ounce extra virgin olive oil
+Cut chilled butter into small pieces, add to flour, add vanilla extract and mix until the mixture resembles a coarse consistency.
+Add oil and apple sauce and blend for about 5 minutes to a crumble.1 pound whole wheat flour, 12 ounce old fashioned oatmeal, 12 ounce light brown sugar, 10 ounce butter, salted, 1 tsp vanilla extract, 4 ounce apple sauce, unsweetened, 4 ounce extra virgin olive oil

 Assemble the oat streusel bars

 - Preheat oven to 350 F. Set aside approximately 1/3 of the flour crumble mixture.
-Pour the remaining flour crumble mixture into a parchment-lined half sheet pan.
+Pour the remaining flour crumble mixture into a parchment-lined half-sheet pan.
 Pat flour crumble mixture into an even layer on the bottom of the pan.
 Spread blueberry mixture on top all the way to the edges.
 Top blueberry mixture with reserved streusel.

 Bake and cut the bars